stoplightio/spectral/docs/getting-started/5-asyncapi.md

 # AsyncAPI Support

-Spectral is a generic linter, but a lot of effort has been put in to making sure [AsyncAPI v2](https://www.asyncapi.com/docs/specifications/v2.0.0) is well supported.
+Spectral is a generic linter, but you can add an [AsyncAPI v2](https://www.asyncapi.com/docs/specifications/v2.0.0) ruleset.

-Run Spectral against a document without specifying a ruleset to trigger an auto-detect, where Spectral will look to see if `asyncapi: 2.0.0` is in the root of the document.
-If it finds it, it will load `spectral:asyncapi`, which is documented in our [Reference > AsyncAPI Rules](../reference/asyncapi-rules.md).
+Add `extends: "spectral:asyncapi"` to your ruleset file to apply rules for AsyncAPI v2.
+See the [AsyncAPI Rules](../reference/asyncapi-rules.md).